axboe/fio/README.rst

 Configure will print the enabled options.
 Note that on Linux based platforms, the libaio development packages must be installed to use the libaio engine.
-Depending on distro, it is usually called libaio-devel or libaio-dev.
+Depending on the distro, it is usually called libaio-devel or libaio-dev.

 For gfio, gtk 2.18 (or newer), associated glib threads, and cairo are required to be installed.  gfio isn't built automatically and can be enabled with a